 With an increase in clients, social service staff can become overwhelmed in the winter.
 Even signing up for one volunteer shift a month at a shelter or kitchen can make it easier for the staff to see more clients.
 If you would like to volunteer at Thrive DC individually or with a group, please contact Greg at (202) 503-1528 or firstname.lastname@example.org.

 No one has to be homeless.
-Montgomery County has been in the headlines recently for ending chronic homelessness among veterans by using a strategy called “Housing First.”
+Montgomery County has ended chronic homelessness among veterans by using a strategy called “Housing First.”
 It’s been proven as an effective and cheap way to help people who have fallen on hard times get their lives back together.
 While it’s becoming more popular, we need more voices advocating for cities to commit to this strategy.

 Housing First is just one issue for homeless advocates.
 There are many systemic causes that contribute to people becoming homeless such as a low minimum wage, lack of affordable housing, and an insufficient safety net.
 I encourage you to talk to the people you meet on the streets and in shelters to see what they consider a priority!